dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 The Source Code Repository and Image Registry fields must be filled out, and they are in the format ``namespace/name`` (the two paths may differ).
-The Dockerfile Path, CWL/WDL Descriptor Paths, and CWL/WDL Test Parameter Paths are relative to the root of the Source Code Repository (and must begin with '/').
+The Dockerfile Path, CWL Descriptor Paths, and CWL Test Parameter Paths are relative to the root of the Source Code Repository (and must begin with '/').
 These will be the default locations to find their corresponding files, unless specified otherwise in the tags.
 The